133: Planes, Trains and Automobiles

 Now, I don't know to what extent the other parts of the Chagos diaspora have perhaps followed more the Mauritius government's line, but actually the population here is very sort of substantial.

-There have been no reports of the Mauritius government saying we would like to spend this money on a lot of leisure centres and health facilities for the poor Chegosians who ended up in Mauritius.
+There have been no reports of the Mauritius government saying we would like to spend this money on a lot of leisure centres and health facilities for the poor Chagossians who ended up in Mauritius.

-Those news reports are very, very thin on the ground
+Those news reports are very, very thin on the ground,

-And when they say, oh, by the way, we didn't mention inflation before, but we're we're factoring in inflation now.
+and it's pretty clear what they want.
+And when they say, oh, by the way, we didn't mention inflation before, but we're factoring in inflation now.

-I mean, the price is just going up and it's the price for a military base.
+I mean, the price is just going up.

-And in you know, the the whole liquidation of the British Empire, what is left is very odd places in the middle of nowhere in which it's quite important for national security interests to have a base.
+the whole liquidation of the British Empire, what is left is very odd places in the middle of nowhere in which it's quite important for national security interests to have a base.

+And that has to be paid for somehow, but not necessarily this way.
 It's amazing that we're paying 9 billion quid to effectively get rid of a Lamborghini.

 Like, how have we done that?